Daegeun Kim

-GeoEstateChat is a research project exploring how LLMs use natural language to connect real estate decision-making with multi-scale geospatial analysis.
+GeoEstateChat explores how LLMs connects real estate with multi-scale geospatial analysis.
 It investigates how user intent can mediate between spatial data, analytical workflows, and real-estate reasoning.

 Exponential Regression